Protolaw/chem_dataset/README.md

 6. **Visualize the statistics.**
 This will visualize the statistics of dataset.
-By running following command you have to choose which statistic you have to visualize (by writing in console) Then user have a choice to [show] the plot, set the boundaries (by command [edit]), [save] the resulting plot or terminate the program execution [exit]
+By running following command you have to choose which statistic you have to visualize (by writing in a console).
+Then user have a choice to [show] the plot, set the boundaries (by command [edit]), [save] the resulting plot or terminate the program execution [exit]

 ```sh